 For the prosecution, the crucial evidence is gathered at the time of your DUI arrest.
 It’s contained in police reports and often a dashboard video.
 The officers record their observations of your driving behavior and your physical demeanor during the stop.
 In addition, the officers typically include the results of any Breathalyzer and field sobriety tests that you consented to take.
-Largey Law aggressively challenges the subjective assessments of law enforcement officers, as well as the reliability of any physical or chemical tests they administer.
-We offer convenient office locations in Tavares, Inverness, and Clermont.
+Our DUI representatives aggressively challenge the subjective assessments of law enforcement officers, as well as the reliability of any physical or chemical tests they administer.
+To learn more about your rights and how to fight back against the results of a breathalyzer or similar tool, you should work with an Inverness sobriety tests lawyer.

 When considering the devastating consequences to the defendant, these figures highlight the low reliability of the tests as proof of drunk driving.
 In addition, these numbers are based on lab studies in which researchers conduct the tests by the book and under ideal conditions, which is rarely the situation during a DUI stop.
 However, even if you accept the state’s figures, the tests are dead wrong one out of four times — at best.